akitogo/MelissaAddressValidator/README.md

 # Akitogo Melissa Address Validator for Magento 2
 Magento 2 Extension for validating postal addresses using Melissa Data api service.

-Please note that this module requires a valid api key from Melissa Data to work.
+Please note that this module requires a valid api key from Melissa Data to work, please check https://www.melissa.com/developer/

 If you find any bug, feel free to submit a pull request or file a bug report.
 If you are interested in commercial support, please get in touch with Akitogo.
 Please check www.akitogo.com